 Forecasted eruption times are posted in the Visitor Education Center and in many of the area facilities.
-You can also call 307-344-2751 (option 2), access predictions on the Yellowstone-Geysers app, or check the @GeysersNPS Twitter feed thermal features and keep foreign objects out of springs.
+You can also call 307-344-2751 (option 2), access predictions on the Yellowstone National Park app, or check the @GeysersNPS Twitter feed Stay on boardwalks and designated trails.
+Do not touch any thermal features and keep foreign objects out of springs.